Transphobia: United States military

 Strong associations between military sexual assault (MSA) and PTSD have been documented in both men and women.
-A nationwide survey of military personnel in 2015 found that 17.2% of transgender veterans reported experiencing MSA, and nearly two times more transgender men (30%) had a MSA experience when compared to transgender women (15.2%).
-Links have been found between MSA experienced by transgender veterans and increased depression symptom severity, drug use, and PTSD symptom severity.
+A nationwide survey of military personnel in 2015 found that 17.2% of transgender veterans reported experiencing MSA.
+Links have been found between MSA experienced by transgender veterans and increased depression symptom severity, past-year drug use, and PTSD symptom severity.

 Posttraumatic stress disorder has also been associated with suicidality and substance use among adults.
 For instance, records reflect that veterans who identify as transgender increasingly experience PTSD and suicide ideation, plans, and attempts.
 Further, transgender specific stigma experienced while in the military and PTSD have been associated with deaths by suicide.

 This could be worsened by racial health disparities that exist within the United States Department of Veterans Affairs (VA) Healthcare System.
 Particularly, racial health disparities between non-Hispanic Black transgender veterans (BTV) and non-Hispanic White transgender veterans (WTV) have been acknowledged.
 Non-Hispanic Black transgender veterans are at increased odds of having an array of physical health issues/diseases, serious mental illnesses, alcohol use, tobacco use, homelessness, and previous incarceration when compared to the WTV.
 Non-Hispanic White transgender veterans had increased odds of depression, obesity, and hypercholesterolemia when compared to BTV.
 Previous incarceration plays a larger role in the PTSD and homelessness that transgender veterans may experience.
 Specifically, transgender veterans that have a history of previous incarceration are more likely to have PTSD or to experience homelessness when compared to previously incarcerated veterans who are not transgender.